 Click here to download the wildlife-resistant garbage container agreement form.

-Wildlife resistant container delivery to residential properties will occur prior to July 1, 2020.
+Wildlife resistant container delivery to residential properties will occur as they are ordered.
 City public works staff will directly contact each residence with a valid container agreement to schedule a delivery date and time.

 Residential Curbside Collection Schedule